-In females, the round ligament is attached to the uterus, passes through the deep inguinal ring and inguinal canal, and attaches to the labia majora.
+In females, the round ligament is attaches to the uterus and passes through the deep inguinal ring, inguinal canal and then attaches to the labia majora.

-There is a specific finding of indirect inguinal hernias on examination.
-When the hernia is reduced and pressure is applied (with two fingertips) to the deep inguinal ring (at the mid-way point from the ASIS to the pubic tubercle), the hernia will remain reduced.
-This helps you distinguish it from a direct inguinal hernia.
+There is a specific finding of indirect inguinal hernias that help you differentiate them from a direct inguinal hernias.
+When an indirect hernia is reduced and pressure is applied (with two fingertips) to the deep inguinal ring (at the mid-way point from the ASIS to the pubic tubercle), the hernia will remain reduced.

 Direct Inguinal Hernia

-Direct inguinal hernias are due to weakness in the abdominal wall at Hasselbach’s triangle.
+Direct inguinal hernias occur due to weakness in the abdominal wall at Hesselbach’s triangle.
 The hernia protrudes directly through the abdominal wall, through Hesselbach’s triangle (not along a canal or tract like an indirect inguinal hernia).
 Pressure over the deep inguinal ring will not stop the herniation.